 The right to own property there

 Your right to enter your native country

-You may need a permit to work in your native country after you are a U.S. citizen.
+You may need a permit to work in your native country

 Have had your permanent resident card for 5 years.
 It is only 3 years if you are married to and have lived with a person who has been a U.S. citizen for at least 3 years or if you were approved for VAWA based on a marriage to a U.S. citizen (I-360 self-petition).